-The cons for milestone based pricing models is that the onboarding process can be time-consuming and difficult.
+The cons of milestone-based pricing models is that the onboarding process can be time-consuming and difficult.

 This is a vital step in the process to make sure both client and agency are on the same page in regards to goals and tracking.
 So taking your time is important.
 However, it can also get quite complicated and frustrating as well.

-Complex questions can arise during the onboarding process in regards to how you will weigh the success of different aspects of your campaign.
+Complex questions can arise during the onboarding process.
+How will you weigh the success of different aspects of your campaign?
 For example, should you weigh conversions and leads from different channels differently?